BarakBinyamin/RippleCarryFA/README.md

 |  1  |  1  |    1      |     1     |  1  |

-Then we can derive the logical from tables:
+Then we can derive the logical formulas from the table:
 SUM = A xor B xor Carry-in
 Carry-out = AB or AC orBC = ((A xor B) and Carry-in)